-Condition Description Topic Select the topic that you want to turn into a dependent topic.
+Condition Description Торіс Select the topic that you want to turn into a dependent topic.
 The selected Topic will be a dependent of the topic associated with the current Trigger Properties.
 Not found Select this option if you want the Trigger to include all interactions that do not match the conditions specified in the Trigger Properties.
 That is, SpeechMiner will only search for the dependent topic when it does not find the preceding topic.
 Occurrence The number of occurrences indicates the minimum number of times a topic must be found in the interaction before SpeechMiner can search for its dependent topic.
 If the minimum is not met, SpeechMiner proceeds as if the topic was not found.
 The Strictness level indicates the minimum strictness level required for SpeechMiner to recognize the topic.
 If the minimum Strictness level is not found, SpeechMiner proceeds as if the topic was not found.
 The Confidence level (a range from 1 to 100), indicates the minimum level of confidence for the recognition of the phrase.
 If the SpeechMiner

 Confidence Level does not meet this minimum, SpeechMiner proceeds as if the phrase was not found.

-From: Define the earliest position (in seconds) in the interaction at which the preceding topic should be found and then select one of the following:

-- Secs Abs: The number of seconds from the beginning of the interaction. - Secs Abs from End: The number of seconds from the end of the interaction. - Secs Rel to Start of Prev: The number of seconds from the beginning of the preceding topic. - Secs Rel to End of Prev: The number of seconds from the end of the preceding topic. - To: Define the latest position (in seconds) in the interaction at which the preceding topic should be found and then select one of the available options.
+Position From: Define the earliest position (in seconds) in the interaction at which the preceding topic should be found and then select one of the following: Secs Abs: The number of seconds from the beginning of the interaction.
+Secs Abs from End: The number of seconds from the end of the interaction.
+Secs Rel to Start of Prev: The number of seconds from the beginning of the beginning of the preceding topic.
+Secs Rel to End of Prev: The number of seconds from the end of the preceding topic.
+To: Define the latest position (in seconds) in the interaction at which the preceding topic should be found and then select one of the available options.
+Speaker Select a speaker type to instruct SpeechMiner to find and analyze topics where only the Agent, Customer or both speak.